 Button Batteries “It turns out this is one of the most damaging and dangerous things that my beautiful boy could have ever swallowed.
 It does not get much worse than this.” - Mother of an 8 month-old baby boy Home The risks Top tips Where are they? **Emergency** Resources Campaigns News Safety advice The risks If a big, powerful lithium coin cell battery – a thin button battery like a 5 pence piece – gets stuck in a child’s food pipe, it can cause catastrophic internal bleeding and even death.
 So it’s important to keep any objects with easily accessible lithium coin cell batteries out of children’s reach, as well as spare and even ‘flat’ batteries, and to act fast if you think your child may have swallowed one. [image free to download.
 Credit: Child Accident Prevention Trust] Why are button batteries dangerous?
 Button batteries are small, round, silver-coloured batteries that come in many different sizes and types.
 They power many of our devices at home to make our lives more convenient.
 Most button batteries pass through the body without a problem.
 But if a lithium coin cell battery gets stuck in the food pipe, energy from the battery reacts with saliva to create caustic soda.
 This is the same chemical used to unblock drains!
 This can burn through the food pipe, to the main artery and lead to catastrophic internal bleeding and death.
 The chemical reaction can happen in as little as two hours.
 However, sometimes it takes days or even weeks.
 Lithium coin cell batteries can also cause life-changing injuries.
 There is a risk that the food pipe is too badly damaged for a child to eat normally again or the vocal cords are too badly damaged for a child to speak normally again.
 This video shows the harm a button battery can cause.
 Any button battery is also dangerous if it gets stuck in a child’s nose or ear.
 Size matters The size and power of the button battery and the size of the child matter.
 Lithium button batteries (often called ‘coin batteries’ or ‘coin cell batteries’) are more powerful than other button batteries and many are also bigger.
 With a large, powerful lithium coin cell battery – for example a 3V CR2025, CR2032, CR2330 or CR3032 – and a small child, the risks are greatest.
 ‘Flat’ or ‘dead’ batteries It’s not just fully charged lithium coin cell batteries that pose a risk to children.
 Modern devices need a lot of power.
 When power levels drop, we think the battery is flat and discard it.
 But it can still have enough electrical charge left to badly injure a child.
 Who is at risk?
 Children are most at risk from 1 to 4 years, but younger and older children can also be at risk.
 Crawling babies up to pre-schoolers are at particular risk as they explore the world by putting things in their mouths.
 Toddlers are naturally inquisitive and can be very determined to explore and get into things.
 Older children can be fascinated by them too.
 In some cases, they may deliberately put one of these batteries in their mouth or on their tongue to experience the sensation of the electrical charge.
 How big is the risk?
 At least two children a year have died as a result of swallowing lithium coin cell batteries in this country.
 Surgeons at Great Ormond Street Hospital are seeing one child a month with corrosive burns caused by button batteries.
 We don’t yet know how many children across the UK are taken to A&E, admitted to hospital or suffer life-changing injuries from button batteries.
 We are supporting doctors to find out.
 In Australia, an estimated 4 children a week go to A&E with an injury related to a button battery.
-More information Read our top tips for keeping children safe, learn where you can find button batteries in your home and find out what to do in an emergency if you suspect your child has swallowed one.
-Campaigns Get involved in our educational campaigns on button batteries.
-Free images and resources Help us spread the word about the dangers of button batteries by using and sharing our copyright-free photos and free downloadable illustrations, resources and videos.
+More information Read our top tips for keeping children safe, learn where you can find button batteries in your home, understand why ‘flat’ batteries are still dangerous and find out what to do in an emergency if you suspect your child has swallowed one.